rkoeninger/ShenScript/docs/interop.rst

 AST Evaluation Functions
 ------------------------

-.. function:: js.ast.eval
+.. function:: (js.ast.eval Ast)

    Takes a JavaScript AST as built by the :code:`js.ast` functions, renders it to JavaScript and evaluates it in the current environment.

-   :param Code: JavaScript AST.
+   :param Ast: JavaScript AST.
    :returns:   Whatever the code the AST represents evaluates to.

-.. function:: js.ast.inline
+.. function:: (js.ast.inline Ast)

    Syntax pre-processor that evaluates Shen code provided as an argument and then inlines the resuling JavaScript AST in the surround rendered JavaScript at that location.

-   :param Code: Code that will build a JavaScript AST.
+   :param Ast: Code that will build a JavaScript AST.

 Unchecked Math Operators
 ------------------------

-.. function:: js.unchecked.+
+.. function:: (js.unchecked.+ X Y)

    Applies the JavaScript :js:`+` operator to arguments without additional typechecks, perserving JavaScript coercion behavior.